 - After placing an order, the user can track the delivery status.

 In the above-mentioned process, every step deals with the database.
 User’s login information, profile information, product details, price calculation, payment information and so on.

-Nowadays, any web or mobile applications use relational database management systems such as MySQL, Oracle Database, Microsoft SQL Server due to various benefits of such systems.
-As we can see in the example, web applications build dynamic objects which provide information to the users in real-time as per user’s requirements.
+Nowadays, any web or mobile applications use relational database management systems such as MySQL, Oracle Database, Microsoft SQL Server.
+As we can see in the example, web applications build dynamic objects which provide information to the users in real-time as per the user’s requirements.

 For step 3, in order to show the user, the correct information, first, the information is stored in the database i.e. the price of the selected product.
-Then, when the user views the final pricing calculation, various prices are extracted from the database (such as base price of the product, taxes, promo code deduction if it has been applied, etc.).
-This extracted information is then displayed to the user in the form that s/he can understand.
+Then, when the user views the final pricing calculation, various prices are extracted from the database.
+Such as base price of the product, taxes, promo code deduction if it has been applied, etc. This extracted information is then displayed to the user in a form that he can understand.

 As you can see, a single step of the process includes frequent access to the database, and it is very likely that an error might occur.
 To find out such errors, database testing is required.
-In this tutorial, we will focus on database testing.
+Let’s study it in detail now.